Click on a cover and place a hold in the online catalog

 Westford Library on MBLC Construction Grant List: The Massachusetts Board of Library Commissioners (MBLC) voted to place the J. V. Fletcher Library on a waitlist for a Provisional Construction Grant.
 The grant is part of the state-funded Massachusetts Public Library Construction Program (MPLCP) which helps libraries across the state meet the growing demand for library services with expanded and improved library facilities.
 Thirty-three libraries completed the grant round process and through a rigorous review, 9 libraries were identified to receive grants and 24 were placed on a waitlist (Westford is number 15 of 24).
 Waitlisted libraries will receive construction grants as the funding becomes available either through the existing bond bill or a future bond authorization.
 This means

 Westford could be in line for $7.8 million of matching funding and a community vote to approve funds and proceed with the library renovation/expansion in the 2021-2022 timeframe.
+Town residents will vote on funding both at a future Town Meeting and at the ballot.

 Announcing the launch of a new format for Adults: Launchpads!
 Launchpads are tablets that are pre-loaded with interactive, entertaining apps - the apps (or brain games) are easy to navigate regardless of your technical abilities.
 Examples of the types of Brain Games on each Launchpad include: “Crossword Workout”; “Mind Games”; “Letter Sleuth”; “Do You Sudoku and many more.
 Both the Children’s and Young Adult collections circulate these popular tablets, so the Library was thrilled when they became available for adults as well.
 Visit the Information Services/Reference desk